habitat-sh/builder/components/builder-jobsrv/docs/design.md

 # Job schedule lifecycle

-When a group is first created, the group and the group projects entries are created for every package that is being built as part of the group (see job\_group\_create, jobsrv::server::handlers#302).
+In the current system when a group is first created, the group and the group projects entries are created for every package that is being built as part of the group (see job\_group\_create, jobsrv::server::handlers#302).
 The job entries are created when the group is scheduled (see schedule\_job,jobsrv::server::scheduler#533).
 The dependencies between the jobs aren’t represented in the job entries, but are instead looked up separately from the origin_packages table.
+Note: The Processing state doesn't seem to be used; things move from Pending to Dispatched directly.

 The new system will do things differently.
-First, the manifest contains the complete dependency relationships between the packages being rebuilt, and that information needs to be represented in the new_job entry.
+First, the manifest contains the complete dependency relationships between the packages being rebuilt, and that information needs to be represented in the job_dependencies table.
 This is necessary because the new system will build packages multiple times, and the actual information is unique to the manifest in question.

-Jobs entries are created in the state Pending as a part of moving a group from Created to Queued.
-When a group is moved to Dispatching, all of the jobs in the group are moved to Eligible.
-When an Eligible job has all of its dependencies built it is marked Schedulable.
-When a worker becomes available, we choose the highest priority Schedulable job and mark it Dispatched.
+Jobs entries are created in the state Pending as a when a group moves from Created to Queued.
+When a group is moved to Dispatching, all of the jobs in the group are moved to Schedulable.
+When an Schedulable job has all of its dependencies built it is marked Eligible.
+When a worker becomes available, we choose the highest priority Eligible job and mark it Dispatched.

 There are a few outcomes as the worker builds the job.
-The job can complete successfully, look for jobs that now have all their dependencies complete, and mark those as Schedulable and move to Built.
+The job can complete successfully, look for jobs that now have all their dependencies complete, and mark those as Eligible and move to Built.

 The job can fail for some reason, mark dependent jobs as DependencyFailed and move to JobFailed.
 The worker can die/go silent, and move to JobLost.
 (We might want to retry JobLost).
+JobLost might not be a necessary state; we might just return it to Eligible.

 The group might be cancelled, and move to CancelPending.
 Once the worker actually verifies that it’s canceled, it is marked CancelComplete.

 Schedule priority.
 The initial prioritization scheme will be oldest by creation date first.
 We will want a more sophisticated scheme eventually (some initial research suggests that prioritising jobs that ‘unlock’ many other jobs is very worthwhile for maximum parallelism), but that won’t be done immediately.
 It is worthwhile having a simple prioritization scheme to provide some determinism to our queuing algorithm, both for testing and better user experience.